osrf/ros2multirobotbook/src/ros2_design_patterns.md

 A topic's type is very important.
 In fact, taken together, the ROS types are among the most valuable aspects of the entire platform.
 First, a type tells you the syntax: which fields, of which types, does the message contain?
-Second, it tells you the semantics: what do those fields mean and how they should be interpreted?
+Second, it tells you the semantics: what do those fields mean and how should they be interpreted?
 For example, a thermometer and a pressure sensor might produce what appear to be the same data: a floating-point value.
-But in ROS a well-designed thermometer driver node would publish one clearly defined type (say, `sensor_msgs/Temperature`), while a pressure sensor driver node would publish another (say, `sensor_msgs/FluidPressure`).
+But in ROS, a well-designed thermometer driver node would publish one clearly defined type (say, `sensor_msgs/Temperature`), while a pressure sensor driver node would publish another (say, `sensor_msgs/FluidPressure`).